FINNGEN/qc_imputation/README.md

 - creates a list of variants to exclude from each batch
 - variants listed for exclusion by `vcf_to_bed`, `gather_snpstats_joint_qc` and `panel_comparison` are excluded up front before batch-wise QC
 - excludes variants with HWE exact p-value less than the given threshold
-- excludes variants with missingness above the given threshold
+- excludes variants with missingness above the given threshold (can be a different threshold for Y chromosome)
 - excludes samples that fail PLINK sex check with the given f thresholds
 - excludes samples that don't have the same sex as indicated by SSN
 - excludes samples with missingness above the given threshold